wooneusean/JFXWithLauncher/index.md

 2. Any version of the [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html), prefereably the LTS or the latest release.

-3. IntelliJ IDEA or any IDE that allows you to change the version Java JDK version for JavaFX projects.
+3. IntelliJ IDEA or any IDE that allows you to change the Java JDK version for JavaFX projects.

 4. Latest version of [SceneBuilder](https://gluonhq.com/products/scene-builder/#download), which is a GUI drag-and-drop application for JavaFX.